Set Up OpenShell on Kubernetes

 View as Markdown

 The OpenShell Helm chart is experimental and under active development.
-Templates, values, and defaults may change between releases.
+Templates, values, and defaults can change between releases.
 Do not use it in production.

 Use the Kubernetes deployment when the gateway should run on a shared cluster, in a cloud environment, or as part of team infrastructure.
-The Helm chart deploys the gateway as a StatefulSet and handles PKI bootstrap, RBAC, and sandbox namespace setup automatically.
+The Helm chart handles PKI bootstrap, RBAC, sandbox namespace setup, and the gateway workload.
+It uses a StatefulSet by default for the SQLite database, and can render a Deployment when server.externalDbSecret points at an external database.

 Prerequisites